 Matchboxes from the Subcontinent

-The visuals that adorn this ongoing collection include historical and religious iconography, Indian pop culture, appropriated western imagery, mundane objects, and various animals.
-As an outsider, the disparate juxtapositions created through this series of designs have come to encapsulate quite perfectly the heterogeneous and hybrid visual culture of modern India.
+The visuals that adorn this collection include historical and religious iconography, Indian pop culture, appropriated western imagery, mundane objects, and many animals.
+The disparate meanings and juxtapositions created through this series of designs seems to encapsulate quite perfectly the heterogeneous and hybrid visual culture of modern India.